faastjs/faast.js/README.md

 ## Features

--   **Frictionless:** Faast.js takes care of packaging your code, setting up IAM roles, and other infrastructure complexity.
+-   **Frictionless.** Faast.js takes care of packaging your code, setting up IAM roles, and other infrastructure complexity.
 Run your code on a thousand cores in seconds.
 All you need is an AWS or GCP account.
--   **Scalable:** Use serverless functions to scale your batch jobs up to thousands of cores.
+-   **Scalable.** Use serverless functions to scale your batch jobs up to thousands of cores.
--   **Cost-effective:** Understand and optimize your workload costs in real time.
+-   **Cost-effective.** Understand and optimize your workload costs in real time.
 Pay only for compute time actually used.
--   **Ephemeral:** No clusters or services to manage.
+-   **Ephemeral.** No clusters or services to manage.
 Faast.js creates the infrastructure it uses on the fly and cleans up when it's done.
--   **Developer optimized:** First class support for TypeScript and JavaScript.
+-   **Productive.** First class support for TypeScript and JavaScript.
 Type safety, documentation, and extensive testing are part of our DNA.
--   **Portable:** Built-in support for AWS Lambda and Google Cloud Functions, as well as local processing mode when you don't have network access.
+-   **Multi-cloud:** Built-in support for AWS Lambda and Google Cloud Functions, as well as local processing mode when you don't have network access.
 Switch with one line of code.

 ## Ready to learn more?